tableau/tabjolt/readme.md

 (**Example**: `http://<myServerPortalURL>`) and the TSM UI (**Example**: `https://<myServerTSMPortalURL>:8850`) from your browser using their respective credentials.
 - Please ensure that the server under test is in a good state by assuring that the TSM UI portal homepage states - `Tableau Server is running` - on the top right.
-<br>Also ensure that all services on the page show a green check as shown below:
+Also ensure that all services on the page show a green check as shown below:

 <kbd>![Tableau Server Status](TableauServerStatus.png)</kbd>
 &nbsp;

 #### **Configure Tableau Server**